-I wrote this post five years ago.
+I wrote this post several years ago.
 As a writer, I give every story a test.
 If it doesn’t give me chills or bring a tear, I go back to the keyboard.
 This one still makes me cry.
 It’s one of my all-time favs.
 I hope you enjoy.

 I’ll never forget the first time I heard God speak to me.
 I always imagined it would be a dramatic encounter like Moses’ burning bush experience or the angel’s appearance to the shepherds in the field.
 My “word from the Lord” wasn’t anything like that, though.
 The “angel” giving the word wasn’t even talking to me.
 In fact we didn’t even have the privilege of eye contact.
 And that was a good thing since she was on the toilet.